Kapeli/cheatset/README.md

-  title 'Sample'             # Will be displayed by Dash in the docset list docset_file_name 'Sample'  # Used for the filename of the docset keyword 'sample'           # Used as the initial search keyword (listed in Preferences > Docsets)
+  title 'Sample'             # Will be displayed by Dash in the docset list docset_file_name 'Sample'  # Used for the filename of the docset keyword 'sample'           # Used as the initial search keyword (listed in Preferences > Docsets) resources 'resources_dir'  # An optional resources folder which can contain images or anything else

   introduction 'My *awesome* cheat sheet'  # Optional, can contain Markdown or HTML